 Receivables are stated at net realizable value.
-The Organization believes that all receivables are fully collectible, and all are due within one year; therefore, no allowance for doubtful accounts or discount on receivables with terms extending beyond one year is recorded.
+The Organization believes that all receivables are fully collectible, and all are due within one year; therefore, an allowance for doubtful accounts or discount on the receivable with terms extending beyond one year is not recorded.
 Receivables are generally unsecured.